The initial sketches of a proposed roadmap toward a

 Hence, now that the initial goals and strategies of this “Roadmap” project have been proposed by Peace-seeking Iranian Veterans (inside Iran--and outside) we hope that an appropriate KEY peace-builder group within the American civil society (for example, hopefully the Fellowship of Reconciliation) would join this history-making effort, as our main host-partner, so we can then build together active collaborations with other like-minded peace-building co-partner American counterparts.

-In addition to Iran and the U.S. (as the two main negotiating countries), and hopefully The Vatican (as a special intermediary), the other states in the above-mentioned "roadmap" are the following ones:
+In addition to Iran and the U.S. (as the two main negotiating for peace countries), and hopefully The Holy See/Vatican (as the special peace-building intermediary), the other states in the above-mentioned GIPA "roadmap" are the following ones:

 It is noteworthy that the combined population of these countries totals to over 2/3rd of the number of human inhabitants of our peace-needing distressed Mother Earth.